vaadin/platform/scripts/generator/templates/template-release-notes.md

       - libstdc++ 4.6.1 or higher
     - Latest Firefox ESR is supported (starting from Firefox ESR 68)
   - Safari on macOS 10.15 or later (starting from Safari 13, available also for macOS 10.14.5 and 10.13.6)
-  - Edge on Windows 10 or later
+  - Edge on Windows 10 or later.
+Note: Vaadin 15 supports only Edge Chromium and does not provide support for EdgeHTML.

 ## Mobile Browsers
 The following built-in browsers in the following mobile operating systems: